The Bard's Tale IV: Barrows Deep: Development and release

 The Bard's Tale is a fantasy role-playing video game series established by Interplay Productions in the year 1985.
 Two sequels were released in the 1980s before the series went dormant.
 In 2004, inXile Entertainment developed and released a spin-off game to the series.

 In January 2015, Brian Fargo, CEO of inXile Entertainment, announced plans to develop The Bard's Tale IV.
 Fargo's vision was to a create a true successor to the original trilogy of Bard's Tale games.
 In May 2015, the studio announced that they would launch a Kickstarter campaign to crowdfund development costs for The Bard's Tale IV.
 InXile had previously used Kickstarter to successfully crowdfund previous projects—Wasteland 2 and Torment: Tides of Numenera.
 The crowdfunding campaign for The Bard's Tale IV launched on 2 June 2015 with a target of million.
 The crowdfunding surpassed its target on 15 June 2015.
 It was fully funded after only 12 days.

 The game is built using Unreal Engine 4.
 The development team will make use of photogrammetry to create textures for 3D objects.

-Scottish folk singer Julie Fowlis is contributing to the game's music.
+Scottish folk singer Julie Fowlis contributed to the game's music.

-The game was released on September 18, 2018 for Windows.
-A Director's Cut version for the game, which includes new dungeons and quality of life features, was released on August 27, 2019 for PlayStation 4, Xbox One, macOS, and Linux.
+The game was released on September 18, 2018, for Windows.
+A Director's Cut version for the game, which includes new dungeons and quality of life features, was released on August 27, 2019, for PlayStation 4, Xbox One, macOS, and Linux.
 Existing owners of the Windows version can upgrade their game to the Director's Cut version for free.